-Legacy Code 700207
+Legacy Code 700209

-Coordinator Richard Robinson (<https://directory.westernsydney.edu.au/search/name/Richard Robinson/>)
+Coordinator Mona Shrestha (<https://directory.westernsydney.edu.au/search/name/Mona Shrestha/>)

-Description This subject is designed to introduce International students to academic culture as a culture of critical debate and equip them with the academic literacy skills necessary to perform successfully in this culture.
-In particular, the subject aims to help International students access the conventions of academic English by focussing on attitudes to knowledge, and the ways in which ideas are structured and presented in academic texts and speech.
+Description This subject is designed to introduce students to academic culture as a culture of critical debate and equip students with the academic literacy skills necessary to perform successfully in this culture.
+In particular, the subject aims to help students access the conventions of academic English by focussing on attitudes to knowledge, and the ways in which ideas are structured and presented in academic texts and speech.
 The subject assists students to comprehend academic texts, identify key ideas and concepts, and identify and use the rhetorical moves used in academic texts.
 It also aims to help students compare and contrast ideas across texts, improve grammatical skills that relate to academic writing, summarise and synthesise information, and understand why, when and how to reference information.
-In addition, there is a focus on listening and pronunciation skills for International students.